phronmophobic/blog/markdown/html-tax.md

 ## Easier testing

-Setting up selenium or other anotherbrowser automation tool to test our code is a huge pain.
+Setting up Selenium or other another browser automation tool to test our code is a huge pain.
 We should be able to test our UI code as simply as we test all of our other code.

 ## Access to More Platforms